krystofl/krystofl.github.io/_posts/2022-01-22-inca-trail-to-machu-picchu.md

   title="Sayacmarka"
   caption="Sayacmarka" %}

-Porters not only carried tents (and just about everything else), but they also set them up for us.
+Porters not only carried our tents (and just about everything else), but they also set them up for us.
 They left in the morning after us, passed us, cooked us an outstanding lunch, left the lunch spot after us, passed us again, and then welcomed us to a campsite already setup, including our tents.
 This is what princes must feel like.

 {% include post_image_full_lightbox.html
    filename="20211225-073103-peru-KXL08081.jpg"